DestinyVolt/D-D/Others/Poppet.md

 ### Witherbloom Warlock
 #### Invocations
 1st: Pact of the Chain \
-2nd: Agonizing Blast (Magic Stone), ~~Voice of the Chainmaster~~ \
+2nd: Agonizing Blast (Magic Stone), Devil's Sight \
-5th: Investment of the Chainmaster, Undying Servitude/Sign of Ill Omen, One with Shadows \
+5th: Investment of the Chainmaster, One with Shadows \
 7th: Whispers from the Grave

 #### Pact Magic